El-Wilio/projectBlack/README.md

 # README

-Project Black is a social network project that is powered by the choice of anonimity or karma whoring
+Project Black is a code name for a social network project built in rails.
+More specifically, it is a social network built around the idea of clubs and the choice of anonimity.

 ## System Specifications